The lush, parkland fairways of Maple Downs Golf & Country Club have been modified over the years by a number of renowned architects...

 Founded in 1919, Windermere Golf & Country Club was designed by George Cumming and Stanley Thompson and it’s set among granite outcroppings and stately pines.

-Doug Carrick designed all three 18-hole courses at the Osprey Valley resort, which lies between the town of Orangeville and the village of Alton, an hour’s drive northwest of Toronto.
+Doug Carrick designed all three 18-hole courses at the TPC Toronto at Osprey Valley facility, which lies between the town of Orangeville and the village of Alton, an hour’s drive northwest of Toronto.

 Stanley Thompson set out the original six holes at Credit Valley Golf and Country Club but the modern day course is very much a Robbie Robinson design.